 Animal Handling, Restraint & Behaviour

 This course will teach you specific and focused best practices you can use to provide for the behavioural needs of the animals in your care.
 You will leave with a comprehensive understanding of canine and feline body language, low-stress animal handling, and steps to evaluate your facility for environmental stressors.
-We will explain effective recognition of animal behavior, as well as safe and professional animal handling skills including various methods of restraint to prevent staff injuries and reduce stress on animals.
-This course includes hands on practice of equipment use, tricks of the trade, and live demonstrations.
+We will explain effective recognition of animal behaviour, as well as safe and professional animal handling skills including various methods of restraint to prevent staff injuries and reduce stress on animals.
+This course includes hands-on practice of equipment use, tricks of the trade, and live demonstrations.

 Infection Control and Zoonosis